1. You Will Miss Family Events and Holidays

-For me, I am from Phoenix so that is home to me.
+I am from Phoenix, so that is home to me.
 I also have a place that I currently rent in Virginia for the nights that I am not on an overnight flight but don't have enough time to get home to Phoenix and back.
-To you, that sounds like I have a home...which I do.
+To you, that sounds like I have a home... which I do.
 BUT, it gets SO lonely sometimes.
-Before this job, I was as far as 30 minutes away from home and I went to the same place every night and I was really able to call it home.
-Now, I stay in a hotel or "at the place I rent", or my moms house.
+Before this job, I was rarely more than 30 minutes away from home, I went to the same place every night, and I was really able to call it home.
+Now, I stay in a hotel, at the place I rent, or at my mom's house.
 I don't really have a place that I really call home at the moment, which can be hard.

-I love being alone because I'm such an introvert, but sometimes even loneliness needs its company.
+I love being alone because I'm such an introvert, but sometimes even loneliness needs company.
 It can be tough always being alone every night, every morning, and every day.
-Sure, you get to talk with people all day everyday but it's different when you have to go to sleep and wake up alone most days.
+Sure, you get to talk with people all day, every day, but it's different when you have to go to sleep and wake up alone most days.

-4. You Will Always Have To Seem Happy
+4. You Will Always Have to Act Happy

 One thing that I really learned while being a flight attendant is that you have to really be able to have a good attitude all the time, no matter what is going on in your life.
 The passengers getting on and off the planes all have their own connections to make, fathers they're mad at, and co-worker that they can't stand.
 We never know what is going on in anyone's day, and the same goes for people not knowing what's going on in our day.